Jerome-18/SQL-CAR-LOTTERY-DATA-ANALYSIS/README.md

 ### ANALYSIS

 We started by looking at each columns of the data.
-I have used the general functions, aggregate functions, aggregate functions with window functions and wildcards
+I have used the general functions, aggregate functions, aggregate functions with window functions , wildcards and case statements for writing the queries.